Quasi-graphs, zero entropy and measures with discrete spectrum: Graph maps with zero topological entropy

 \subsection{Invariant measures and discrete spectrum}

 Let $(X,f)$ be a dynamical system and $x\in X$.
-The \textit{orbit of $x$}, denoted by $\orb_f(x)$, is the set $\{f^nx\colon n\geq 0\}$; and the \textit{$\omega$-limit set of $x$}, denoted by $\omega_f(x)$, is defined as $\bigcap_{n\ge 0} \overline{\{f^m x\colon m\ge n\}}$.
+The \textit{orbit of $x$}, denoted by $\orb_f(x)$, is the set $\{f^nx\colon n\geq 0\}$, and the \textit{$\omega$-limit set of $x$}, denoted by $\omega_f(x)$, is defined as $\bigcap_{n\ge 0} \overline{\{f^m x\colon m\ge n\}}$.
 It is easy to check that $\omega_f(x)$ is closed and strongly $f$-invariant, i.e., $f (\omega_f(x))= \omega_f(x)$.

 Let $(X, f)$ be a dynamical system.
 The set of all \textit{Borel probability measures} over $X$ is denoted by $M(X)$, and $M_f(X)\subset M(X)$ denotes the set of all \textit{invariant} elements of $M(X)$.
-The set of all \textit{ergodic} elements of $M_f(X)$ is denoted by $M_f^e(X)$.
+The set of all \textit{ergodic} measures in $M_f(X)$ is denoted by $M_f^e(X)$.
 It is well known that $M(X)$ endowed with weak-* topology is a compact metric space and that $M_f(X)$ is its closed subset.
 We say that $\mu\in M_f(X)$ has \textit{discrete spectrum}, if the linear span of the eigenfunctions of $U_f$ in $L^2_\mu(X)$ is dense in $L^2_\mu(X)$, where as usual $U_f$ denotes the \textit{Koopman operator}: $U_f(\varphi)=\varphi\circ f$ for every $\varphi\in L^2_\mu (X)$.
 By a classical result by Ku\v{s}hnirenko, an invariant measure has discrete spectrum if and only if it has zero measure-theoretic sequence entropy \cite{K67}.
-We refer the reader to the textbook \cite{W82} on ergodic theory.
+We refer the reader to \cite{Downar} and \cite{W82} as standard monographs on ergodic theory and entropy.